mruehrmair/roll20/check-ability-scores/README.md

 # Check ability scores
 A script to check groups of inline dice rolls.
-Can be used to quickly create arrays of 3d6 rolls, convenient for OSR type games.
+Can be used to quickly create and evaluate arrays of 3d6 rolls.
+Convenient for OSR type games.

 ## Usage
 !check-ability-scores [[xdy]] [[xdy]] [[xdy]] [[xdy]] [[xdy]] [[xdy]]